khuyenali/minipost/README.md

 ## Description

-A Small Application for Uploading Images from a Domain to Imgur Using NestJS with a Simple JSON Database
+A small application for uploading images from a domain to Imgur using NestJS with a Simple JSON Database

 ## Installation